 - Trucks and other commercial vehicles are able to move through urban regions with minimal delays, helping the freight industry maintain lower costs to consumers.

-All the benefits of the STOC contribute to and enhance the economic viability of the state.
-The technologies of the STOC improve travel by using the transportation network already in place across the state.
+All the benefits of the TMC contribute to and enhance the economic viability of the state.
+The technologies of the TMC improve travel by using the transportation network already in place across the state.

 Real-time traffic information